 Sunday Learning Circle (Room 16) – Sundays at 9:30 am

-A casual group of readers meeting for conversation and fun
+A casual group of readers meeting for conversation and fun, discussing a new book each month.

 Seasonal and special studies are offered throughout the year